foxhound87/mobx-react-form/README.md

 ## Contributing

-If you want to contribute to the development, do not hesitate to fork the repo and send pull requests.

-And don't forget to star the repo, I will ensure more frequent updates!
-Thanks!
+1. Fork the repository
+2. Make applicable changes (with tests!)
+3. To run tests: `yarn test`
+4. Ensure builds succeed: `yarn run build`
+5. Commit via yarn to run pre-commit checks: `yarn run commit`

+### New Issues

+When opening new issues, provide the setup of your form in a [CodeSandbox](https://codesandbox.io/).

+These issues, and the ones which provides also PR with failing tests will get higher priority.

 ### Contributors

 This project exists thanks to all the people who contribute.
 <a href="graphs/contributors"><img src="https://opencollective.com/mobx-react-form/contributors.svg?width=890&button=false" /></a>